Lang2Lift: A Language-Guided Autonomous Forklift System for Outdoor Industrial Pallet Handling: Lang2Lift Framework for Autonomous Forklifts

 \subsubsection{Task Planning and Execution}

 A high-level task planner orchestrates the complete pallet manipulation sequence by coordinating perception updates, motion planning, and control execution.
 Additional implementation details for the autonomous navigation and pallet manipulation frameworks can be found in~\cite{huemer2025adapt}.

-The complete \textbf{Lang2Lift} framework integrates perception and planning pipelines through a ROS2-based architecture that manages data flow, timing constraints, and fault recovery.
+The \textbf{Lang2Lift} framework integrates perception and planning via a ROS2-based architecture that manages data flow, timing, and fault recovery.